-Nora 2 uses high power LEDs and is fairly bright.
+Nora caving lamps use high power LEDs and are fairly bright.
 Do not look at LEDs in operation.
 Eye injury can result.
 Be especially careful of this when programming light settings.
 Do not shine you light into other people’s eyes, particularly at close range.
-For more information, see www.cree.com/xlamp_app_notes/led_eye_safety

 By necessity helmets have to be modified in order that they can effectively be used for caving or adapted to suit the requirements of a particular task within the caving environment.
 Invariably holes will need to be drilled in the shell so that lamp brackets or reserve lamps can be fitted.
 Cavers drill helmets; as they principally use these to mount lamps and protect from light bumps.

 If holes are drilled in sensible positions and kept to a minimum they are unlikely to have an adverse effect on the overall strength or protection offered by the helmet shell, but obviously this can't be guaranteed.
 Drilling holes into a helmet shell technically invalidates its certification as Personal Protective Equipment (PPE) and may have an adverse effect on the amount of protection provided by it, so anyone who modifies or uses a modified helmet must be aware of, and fully accept, the potential incurred risks of the modification beforehand and during subsequent use.

 Caving is not without risks.
 We would not presume to tell you how to kit up and use your equipment.
 What we will say is that Nora caving lamps are not, and should not be considered as, Personal Protective Equipment (PPE).

 How you interpret any guidance that we give on the use of our products and how you use our equipment is entirely at your own risk.